khan-lab/onboarding/LAB_BOOK.md

 - **Core Tools**: https://khanlab.bio/tools

-## 10. Living Document
+---

-This Lab Book is **a living document**.
+> This Lab Book is **a living document**.
 All lab members are welcome to suggest improvements by submitting issues or pull requests on GitHub.
 We expect it to evolve with the lab’s growth, changing needs, and shared experiences.